-After graduation, Trinh will be starting a job at Gore in Arizona, and hopes to one day be in a leadership position.“I will be a part of their medical division so in essence, my degree will help to save lives,” says Trinh.
+After graduation, Trinh will be starting a job at W. L. Gore & Associates in Arizona, and hopes to one day be in a leadership position.
+“I will be a part of their medical division so in essence, my degree will help to save lives,” says Trinh.

 “I’ve come to realize that as a leader, the most important and exhilarating part of the job is working with people,” says Trinh.
 “The idea of empowering people to succeed is what I think will drive me once I transition out from a more technically oriented position.
 I would like to be a part of the next generation of medical devices that will help provide an even better quality of life.”